homiedopie/beberlei.de/_sources/2009/07/04/using-symfony-dependency-injection-with-zend-application.txt

 that the Resource dependencies are injected first.

 .. categories:: none
-.. tags:: none
+.. tags:: ZendFramework, Symfony, DependencyInjection
 .. comments::
-.. author:: beberlei <kontakt@beberlei.de>